candide-guevara/candide-guevara.github.io/_posts/language/2016-08-14-natural-vs-program-language.md

 {% endhighlight %}

 If you are not familiar with the domain you are working in you may be tempted to invert statements 1 and 2.
 There is nothing telling you it will break the recipe.
-A more functional approach can solve this thought.
+A more functional approach can solve this though.

 {% highlight c# %}
   public Meat cookDeliciousPork (Meat loin) {